Vampire Rites

-Vampire Rites (also called the Vampire Mountain trilogy) is the second trilogy in The Saga of Darren Shan by author Darren Shan.
+Vampire Rites is the second trilogy in The Saga of Darren Shan by Darren O'Shaughnessy, under the pen name Darren Shan.
 It contains the books Vampire Mountain, Trials of Death and The Vampire Prince.
 This trilogy involves more of the various vampire characters, and their beliefs and customs (such as their views on death, life and their views of right and wrong).
 This trilogy's main theme is religion, compared to the previous one, it brings a whole new take on the vampire way of life and shows the kinder, better side of the vampires involved.
 These books show a more relaxed character of Darren Shan towards the more gruesome aspects of vampire life.

 Vampire Mountain

-Vampire Mountain is the fourth book in The Saga of Darren Shan and the first book in the Vampire Rites Trilogy.
+Vampire Mountain is the fourth book in The Saga of Darren Shan and the first book in the Vampire Rites trilogy.
 It was first published by Collins in 2001 in Great Britain in 2001.